 Jared was named one of Avenue Magazine’s Top 40 Under 40, has won Entrepreneur of the Year Awards with BDC Canada and the Chamber of Commerce, and in 2016 he was recognized as one of Business in Edmonton Magazine’s Top 20 Business Leaders.

-Jared loves traveling the world and seeking adventure with his wife Jessica and two children, Maddie and Kai, and he has a passion for fitness.
-He is a 3rd Degree Blackbelt in Karate, is an active boxer and he recently led, organized and endured a year-long training simulation with US Navy SEALs.
+Jared loves traveling the world and seeking adventure with his wife Jessica and his children, Maddie and Kai, and he has a passion for fitness.
+He is a 3rd Degree Blackbelt in Karate, an active boxer and he recently led, organized and endured a year-long training simulation with US Navy SEALs.